-This Future Land Use designation comprises of about 173 acres.
-The amount of land identified as Approved PUD represents only 7.75% of the total land area within Palm Beach (Table 1-1).
+This land use designation comprises of about 173 acres.
+The amount of land identified as Approved PUD represents only 7.71% of the total land area within Palm Beach (Table 1-1).
 The Breaker's PUD contains a remaining development potential.
-If built to maximum density, this PUD could hold another 251 multi-family units and some commercial development.
-Densities in new PUD's shall be limited to the maximum density allowable in the land use category and zoning district in which they are located prior to their approval, but shall not exceed thirteen units per acre.
 Within this Future Land Use designation, the maximum density allowed cannot exceed 13 units per acre.
-During the EAR of the Future Land Use Element, the Planning and Zoning Commission recommended that the Town Council not allow for future PUDs by a vote of 5 to 2.
 Densities in new PUD's are limited to the maximum density allowable in the Future Land Use category and zoning district in which they are located prior to their approval, but again cannot exceed 13 units per acre.
 Any new proposed PUD will be analyzed with regard to concurrency with public facilities, compatibility with the surrounding area and consistency with the Comprehensive Plan and Zoning Code.
-Nonconforming buildings or structures unintentionally damaged or destroyed, such as by fire or other casualty, act of terrorism, war or act of God or nature may exceed what is permitted in this land use category and the land development regulations if rebuilt at the same density and/or intensity, on the same footprint and to the same size and configuration as those nonconforming buildings or structures being replaced.